 I am an arbitrator at the World Intellectual Property Organization (WIPO) in Geneva, at the Netherlands Arbitration Institute (NAI) and at SGOA, the Dutch institute for solution of IT-related disputes.

 You may send an email to email@example.com or call +31 653 923 228 for more information and a possible appointment as arbitrator for your dispute.

 As a practicing attorney (since 1987) I have been involved both in litigation, alternative dispute resolution and the drafting and negotiating of complex agreements.

 At request I design and implement process strategies for enterprises, or a strategy to avoid or solve disputes.
 In addition, I assist companies and institutions in the contracting of long running, high value agreements.
-In the past three years, I have assisted five Dutch hospitals in the contracting for their new IT systems, to enable them to implement a state of the art electronic health record.
+In recent years I have assisted six Dutch hospitals in the contracting for their new IT systems, to enable them to implement a state of the art electronic health record.